-The major functions of the College are to:
+The major functions of the University are to:

-- Offer undergraduate and graduate instruction in accordance with approved student government, publications, clubs, and professional organizations, intramurals, and social fraternities and sororities.
-It is the College's intent not only to provide a sound academic foundation, but also to provide the cultural, social, and ethical background for success in daily life. - Encourage curricula-related work experiences for enrolled students.
-Provide career development assistance for students and alumni. - Provide students and the community with athletic, recreational, and cultural enrichment programs and lifelong learning experiences. - Provide a program of services and recognition for alumni that fosters a spirit of fellowship and encourages continued involvement in the life of the College. - Recruit and retain a faculty, staff, and student body committed to supporting the academic mission and social culture of the College. - Provide the faculty, staff, and student body with a safe and supportive environment. - Offer training and educational programs to help employees remain current in their intellectual and skill areas. - Acquire and maintain facilities, equipment, and financial resources necessary to support the educational mission of the College. - Acquire and effectively manage institutional resources to maintain and improve course offerings, facilities, equipment, and support services. - Serve as a community resource for information and expertise in the academic disciplines presented in the curriculum. - Encourage faculty, staff, and student involvement in community projects which enhance the quality of life for area residents.
+- • - Offer undergraduate and graduate instruction in accordance with approved liberal arts curricula.
+Encourage students to participate in a wide variety of student activities including student government, publications, clubs, and professional organizations, intramurals, and social fraternities and sororities.
+It is the University's intent not only to provide a sound academic foundation, but also to provide the cultural, social, and ethical background for success in daily life.

+- Encourage curricula-related work experiences for enrolled students. - Provide career development assistance for students and alumni. - Provide students and the community with athletic, recreational, and cultural enrichment programs and lifelong learning experiences. - Provide a program of services and recognition for alumni that fosters a spirit of fellowship and encourages continued involvement in the life of the University. - Recruit and retain a faculty, staff, and student body committed to supporting the academic mission and social culture of the University. - Provide the faculty, staff, and student body with a safe and supportive environment. - Offer training and educational programs to help employees remain current in their intellectual and skill areas. - Acquire and maintain facilities, equipment, and financial resources necessary to support the educational mission of the University. - Acquire and effectively manage institutional resources to maintain and improve course offerings, facilities, equipment, and support services. - Serve as a community resource for information and expertise in the academic disciplines presented in the curriculum.
+Encourage faculty, staff, and student involvement in community projects which enhance the quality of life for area - residents.